 Now, all God is asking in return is that you take seriously the gift that He has given to you — the gift of eternal life which He made possible through the sacrifice of His Son.
 He is asking you to receive His gift of love by putting all your faith, all your hope, and all your trust in what Jesus has done for you.
 There is no sin you have ever committed that He will not forgive; if you are willing to surrender your heart to Him and seek His will for your life.

 Don’t you owe it to yourself, and to those you love, to give God’s love a chance while you still have the opportunity?

 Sharing the Word of God With All the World

 OnlineBibleStudy.blog is a cooperative, nondenominational, Christian ministry supported by people who are dedicated to working together in love to share the Word of God with all the world.
 We have no “formal” ties to any denominational groups or associations anywhere, but are bound in heart and faith to God’s people everywhere.
-Our goal is to provide our online Bible students with in-depth, interactive, nondenominational Bible studies that will help them enter into a life-giving relationship with Jesus, strengthen their walk with the Lord, and enable them to reach out to others to help them become authentic children of God as well.
-To learn a little more, please see our “Statement of Faith” below.
+Our goal is to provide in-depth, interactive, nondenominational Bible studies, and related content, that will help facilitate and strengthen our personal walk with the Lord, and enable each of us to share our faith with others.

 A STATEMENT OF FAITH